This is it! You are starting on an exciting journey toward success!

 - Stay current with project progress.

 - Focus on the bigger business picture.

-Decreased delivery timelineYou benefit from harmonized collective effort: the development team works simultaneously on different parts of your software.
-This is possible using the Agile approach.
-Different automation techniques also apply, e.g., DevOps and test automation.
+You benefit from a harmonized collective effort: the development team works simultaneously on different parts of your software.
+It is possible using the Agile approach.
+Other automation techniques also apply, e.g., DevOps and test automation.

-Lower overall development and maintenance costsWith reliable, experienced programmers, more becomes less.
-This is simple math: expert-level team has higher productivity which means less time spent to launch.
+With reliable, experienced programmers more becomes less.
+There is simple math: an expert-level team has higher productivity.
+It means less time spent arriving at the launch date.
 Hence, the total cost of development is lower.
-A reliable team develops software for startups keeping possible future changes in mind.
+A reliable team develops software for startups keeping probable future changes in mind.
 You get a solution that can be extended and/or scaled easily.

 IT Craft provides a wide range of technical services for startups needed to launch a product as soon as possible.
-This includes: